 Contact us to arrange a medical assessment of your hyperhidrosis and treatment plan with Dr Michael Rich.

 Hyperhidrosis is the fancy name we have for being a bit too sweaty for our liking, or if you like, excessive sweating.
-The way our sweat glands are turned on or off is via nerve signals, so when we treat hyperhidrosis with botulinum toxin, what we are really doing is stopping the ‘start sweating!’ nerve signal from reaching its target: the sweat gland.
-Blocking the nerve is a very effective – albeit impermanent – method of reducing sweat production.
+The way our sweat glands are turned on or off is via nerve signals, so when we treat hyperhidrosis with neuromodulators, what we are really doing is stopping the ‘start sweating!’ nerve signal from reaching its target: the sweat gland.
+Blocking the nerve is a very effective – albeittemporary – method of reducing sweat production.
 It works very well, but all excessive sweating treatments are imperfect.

-Botulinum toxin hyperhidrosis treatments last for many months, but it eventually gets reabsorbed into your body and the effect disappears, usually six-monthly.
-This hyperhidrosis treatment may be suggested when other treatments have not produced results, since the process itself can be quite uncomfortable, particularly when we’re talking about the palms of your hands and the soles of your feet.
+Injectable hyperhidrosis treatments last for many months, but it eventually gets reabsorbed into your body and the effect disappears, usually six-monthly.
+This hyperhidrosis treatment may be suggested when other treatments have not produced results since the process itself can be quite uncomfortable, particularly when we’re talking about the palms of your hands and the soles of your feet.

 We can target your underarm sweat glands and groin sweat glands with a series of injections for temporary relief from excess sweating.
-Botulinum toxin for sweating usually only works well on small areas, because we can’t relax too many muscles or nerves, or it could disrupt other functions of your skin and body, which we don’t want.
+Neuromodulator injections for sweating usually only work well on small areas because we can’t relax too many muscles or nerves, or it could disrupt other functions of your skin and body, which we don’t want.

 You have two types of sweat glands – eccrine sweat glands and apocrine sweat glands – with both a tiny tubular structure in the skin known as an exocrine gland – it squirts stuff out onto your skin as opposed to into the blood (which endocrine glands do).